 4. Other Types of Equipment for Trekking

 ∙ Trekking Poles: Trekking poles intersperse your arms and shoulders into the trekking movement, allowing you to use better muscles to force yourself uphill and control your downhill.
-The result is an expansion in rate without an accumulation in leg soreness.
+The result is an expansion in rate without an accumulation of leg soreness.

 ∙ Sleeping Bags: Though we will be staying in hotels and there will be services, still take no risk and carry a sleeping bag with you.
 If you want the best night's sleep on the trail, it is recommended to take your sleeping bags with you.